sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 # Lab 3: Create a Cognitive Search Skillset with **Custom** Skills

-In this lab, you will learn [how to create a Custom Skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) and integrate it to the enrichment pipeline.
+In this lab, you will learn [how to create a Custom Skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) and integrate it into the enrichment pipeline.
 Custom skills allow you to add any REST API transformation to the dataset, also feeding other transformations within the pipeline, if required.

-You will use an [Azure Function](https://azure.microsoft.com/services/functions/) to wrap the [Content Moderator API](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/) and detect uncomlient documents in the dataset.
+You will use an [Azure Function](https://azure.microsoft.com/services/functions/) to wrap the [Content Moderator API](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/) and detect incompliant documents in the dataset.

 The Azure Content Moderator API is a cognitive service that checks text, image, and video content for material that is potentially offensive, risky, or otherwise undesirable.
 When such material is found, the service applies appropriate labels (flags) to the content.
 Your app can then handle flagged content in order to comply with regulations or maintain the intended environment for users.
 See the [Content Moderator APIs](https://docs.microsoft.com/en-us/azure/cognitive-services/content-moderator/overview#content-moderator-apis) section to learn more about what the different content flags indicate.